Rutherglen Community Emergency Management Planning

 A Community Emergency Management Plan (CEMP) is a guide to help newcomers and locals alike to make the right decisions for them when planning for an emergency, responding to a hazard, and in recovery.

-The final plan will highlight the key unique characteristics of Rutherglen in an emergency, provide planning pointers, identify sources of information and support, and be a quick-reference guide for local key contacts, particularly for recovery.
+The plan highlights the key unique characteristics of Rutherglen in an emergency, provides planning pointers, identifies sources of information and support, and is a quick-reference guide for local key contacts, particularly for recovery.

 The final documents will be made available at: